mootools/mootools-core/Docs/Element/Element.md

 		el.setStyle('color', 'red');
 	});

-	//Because $$('myselector') also accepts Element methods, the below
+	// Because $$('myselector') also accepts Element methods, the below
-	//example has the same effect as the one above.
+	// example has the same effect as the one above.
 	$$('p').setStyle('color', 'red');